ODAS: Open embeddeD Audition System: Applications

 \section{Applications}

 ODAS' optimized processing strategies makes it possible to perform all processing on low-cost hardware, such as a Raspberry Pi 3 board.
-Figure \ref{fig:robots} presents some of the robots using the ODAS framework for sound source localization, tracking and separation.
+Figures \ref{fig:azimut3_open}, \ref{fig:azimut3_closed}, \ref{fig:securbot} and \ref{fig:beam} present some of the robots using the ODAS framework for sound source localization, tracking and separation.
 ODAS is used with the Azimut-3 robot, with two different microphone array configurations \cite{grondin2019lightweight}: 16 microphones lying on a single plane, or with all microphones installed around a cubic shape on top of the robot.
 For both setups, the sound card 16SoundsUSB\footnote{\url{https://github.com/introlab/16SoundsUSB}} performs signal acquisitions and then ODAS performs SSL, SST and SSS.
-Figure \ref{fig:robots} illustrates the 16 microphones configuration on the SecurBot robots \cite{michaud20203d}.
+Figure \ref{fig:securbot} illustrates the 16 microphones configuration on the SecurBot robots \cite{michaud20203d}.
 ODAS is also used with the Beam robot \cite{laniel2017adding}, placing 8 microphones on the same plane and using the 8SoundsUSB sound card\footnote{\url{https://sourceforge.net/p/eightsoundsusb/wiki/Main_Page/}}.
 ODAS exploits the directivity of microphones for setups with the Azimut-3 robot (closed array configuration) and SecurBot, which reduces the amount of computations.
 On the other hand, ODAS searches for DOAs on a half sphere for the Azimut-3 robot (open array configuration) and the Beam robot, as all microphones lie on the same 2-D plane.
+The proposed framework is also used with the T-Top robot \cite{maheux2022t}, which base is equipped with 16 microphones.
+The Open-Tera \cite{panchea2022opentera} microservice architecture solution for telepresence robots also uses the ODAS framework.

 ODAS is also used for drone localization using three static 8-microphone arrays disposed on the ground at the vertex of an equilateral triangle, with edges of 10 m \cite{lauzon2017localization}.
 DOA search is performed on a half-sphere over the microphone array plane.
 Each microphone array is connected to a Raspberry Pi 3 through the 8SoundsUSB sound card, which runs ODAS and returns potential DOAs to a central node.
 The central node then performs triangulation to estimate the 3D position of the flying drone.